leviat-tech/jsdraft/README.md

 There are two core constructs in JSDraft: **drawings** and **draft functions**.
 A **drawing** is a data structure that stores 2d geometry and details about how render that geometry to an image.
-A **draft function** is a function that operates on a drawing to draw shapes and modify the geometry of drawing.
+A **draft function** is a function that operates on a drawing to draw shapes and modify meta data of the drawing.
 A draft function is called on a drawing and always returns a modified copy of the original drawing, it never mutates the drawing directly.
 After a drawing is completed it can passed to a **render function** to output an image in various formats.